videoDAC/streaming-back-end/README.md

 ### What you will need

-To operate a _Infinite Digital Stage_, you will need:
+To operate a _Streaming Back-End_, you will need:

 - A Linux* server with three ports open to the internet (22, 1935 and 8935)
   - 1 CPU and 2GB RAM is enough to start with.